The Sarbanes-oxley Act Requires That Companies Must

 Section What It Requires Who Must Comply

 Section 302 CEO and CFO must personally certify the accuracy of financial reports.
-In real terms, Chief Executive Officer (CEO), Chief Financial Officer (CFO)
+Chief Executive Officer (CEO), Chief Financial Officer (CFO)

 Section 404(a) Management must assess the effectiveness of internal controls over financial reporting.
-Because of that, Management, Internal Audit
+Day to day, Management, Internal Audit

 Section 404(b) External auditors must attest to the effectiveness of those controls.
 External Auditors